Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 - Created by Supplicant (STA) and the Authentication Server independently, they should match with each other.
 - Not transmitted: the MSK is never transmitted directly over the network.

-## 👑🧮 MSK Derivation

-- `802.1X-EAP`: From the EAP process during authentication between the client STA (supplicant) and the authentication server (typically RADIUS).

-## MSK to PMK Conversion Formula:
+## 👑🟰 MSK to PMK Conversion Formula:

 The PMK is derived from the MSK.
 The first 256 bits (32 bytes) of the MSK are used as the PMK.